 Islam dominates everything

-Islam is a way of life and Muslims pray five times a day (talk about social control!
-No wonder they don’t have time to get into trouble with all that praying).
+Islam is a way of life and Muslims pray five times a day.
 Drivers who are not close to a mosque may stop randomly by the side of the road to pray.

 Islamic religious values are greatly respected and showing any disrespect towards religious beliefs or practices is considered deeply offensive and very likely to result in a heavy fine and/or imprisonment.
-This includes the sharing of ‘disrespectful’ posts on social media.
+This includes the sharing of ‘disrespectful’ posts on social media or any promotion of atheism.

-Posting material (including videos and photographs) online that are critical of the UAE government, companies or individuals or related to incidents in the UAE, or appearing to abuse/ridicule/criticise the country or its authorities may be considered a crime punishable under UAE law.
+Posting material (including videos and photographs) online that are critical of the UAE government, companies or individuals or related to incidents in the UAE, or appearing to abuse, ridicule or criticise the country or its authorities may be considered a crime punishable under UAE law.

-Definitely do not share any cartoons from a prominent Danish artist.
+Definitely do not share any cartoons from a prominent Danish artist and be careful who you insult on social media too.

 An Emirati court in 2014 sentenced eight people, including an American, to up to a year in prison for their role in producing a satirical video about youth culture in Dubai that prosecutors said defamed the country’s image.
 The American was released within weeks of the verdict, after having already serving nine months behind bars.